kubernetes-sigs/azurefile-csi-driver/docs/workload-identity-static-pv-mount.md

 ### Limitations
  - This feature is not supported for NFS mount since NFS mount does not need credentials.
- - This feature would still retrieve storage account key using federated identity credentials.
+ - This feature would still retrieve storage account key using federated identity credentials and mount Azure File share using key-based authentication.
  - Multiple pods cannot share the same persistent volume mount on the node, every pod would have its own standalone smb mount.

 ## Prerequisites